Nar Phu Valley Trek

 Day 16 : Muktinath – Tatopani (1 190m/3 900ft), 6-8 hrs drive

-The journey from Muktinath now intersects with a rutted road that traces the trekking trails from the lowlands, connecting with a recent Chinese road from Tibet through Upper Mustang near Kagbeni.
-A detour to Kagbeni, the gateway to the mystical Upper Mustang, is worth considering for its unique cultural and architectural heritage.
-Due to the daily winds that whip up dust between 10:00 and 16:00, trekking along this route can be less appealing, making jeep transport a favored option through the stark yet beautiful landscape.
-Jeeps ferry travelers to Jomsom, the administrative heart of Lower Mustang, where a change of vehicles is necessary for the journey to Tatopani, renowned for its rejuvenating hot springs.
-The final leg of the day's travel diverges from the road and the realm of Buddhist culture, welcoming trekkers back into verdant forests.
-The day concludes with an overnight stay in Tatopani, providing a tranquil retreat amidst nature's embrace.
+The journey from Muktinath intersects with a rugged road that traces trekking trails from the lowlands, connecting to a newly constructed Chinese road from Tibet through Upper Mustang, near Kagbeni.
+A detour to Kagbeni, known as the gateway to the mystical Upper Mustang, offers a glimpse into its unique cultural and architectural heritage.
+Due to the daily winds that whip up dust between 10:00 and 16:00, trekking along this route can be less appealing, making jeep transport a favored option for traversing the stark yet picturesque landscape.

 Day 17 : Tatopani – Ghorepani (2 870m/9 420ft), 7-8 hrs

-Venturing into the Ghar Khola Valley, the trail veers southeast, drawing closer to the majestic Annapurna Range.
-This segment meanders through lush rhododendron, oak, birch, and magnolia forests, areas teeming with wildlife under protection.
-Along the way, you'll encounter the agricultural communities of Ghara, Phalate, and Chitre, perched on elevated ridges and offering stunning vistas of Dhaulagiri and the Annapurnas.
-The journey culminates in Ghorepani, a bustling tourist hub nestled just below the famed Poon Hill, renowned for its panoramic mountain views.
-Here, you'll find respite and spend the night, gearing up for the anticipated early morning trek to Poon Hill.
+Embarking into the Ghar Khola Valley, the trail veers southeast, bringing trekkers closer to the majestic Annapurna Range.
+This segment winds through lush forests of rhododendron, oak, birch, and magnolia, areas rich in wildlife under protection.
+Along the route, you'll pass agricultural communities such as Ghara, Phalate, and Chitre, perched on elevated ridges, each offering breathtaking views of Dhaulagiri and the Annapurnas.
+The journey culminates in Ghorepani, a vibrant tourist hub located just below the iconic Poon Hill, renowned for its panoramic mountain vistas.
+Here, you'll find rest and spend the night, preparing for the early morning trek to Poon Hill, a highlight of the journey

 Day 18 : Ghorepani – Poon hill (3 210m/10 530ft) – Tadapani (2 630m/8 630ft), 6-7 hrs

-The journey to Poon Hill begins with an early, brisk ¾ hour ascent, culminating at its grassy summit.
-This vantage point unfolds unparalleled panoramas of the Himalayan expanse, featuring Dhaulagiri I and Upper Dolpo to the west, stretching across the Annapurnas, with Annapurna I, to Machhapuchhare and eastward to Manaslu.
-This sweeping view is backed by an endless sea of Sal forests descending towards lowland India.
-Post breakfast, the trek continues eastward through verdant pine and rhododendron forests, weaving over ridges with interspersed flat stretches.
-These high points afford mesmerizing views of the northern snow-capped peaks.
-The day's journey finds its conclusion in Tadapani, offering a serene setting for an overnight stay amidst the backdrop of the majestic Himalayas, ensuring a moment of reflection and peace under the canopy of stars.
+The trek to Poon Hill begins with an early, brisk ¾ hour ascent, leading to its grassy summit.
+From this vantage point, enjoy unmatched panoramic views of the Himalayan range, featuring Dhaulagiri I and Upper Dolpo to the west, stretching across the Annapurnas, with Annapurna I, Machhapuchhare, and extending eastward to Manaslu.
+The sweeping vistas are complemented by a vast expanse of Sal forests descending towards the lowlands of India.
+After breakfast, the journey continues eastward through lush pine and rhododendron forests, crossing ridges and flat stretches.
+These high points offer mesmerizing views of the northern snow-capped peaks.
+The day's trek concludes in Tadapani, a tranquil spot for an overnight stay, where trekkers can reflect on the majestic Himalayas under the starlit sky.

 Day 19 : Tadapani – Ghandruk (1 940m/6 370ft), 3-4 hrs

-The day's journey unfolds with a leisurely downhill trek through vibrant farmland and lush forests, sprinkled with glimpses of the towering peaks above.
-This path leads to Ghandruk, a contemporary Gurung village that beautifully blends tradition with modernity.
-The afternoon is yours to immerse in the local culture, offering ample time to wander through the village, delve into its museums, and absorb the rich heritage of the Gurung people.
-This exploration provides a deeper understanding of the area's history and traditions.
-Concluding the day, Ghandruk serves as a tranquil backdrop for an overnight stay, nestled amidst the majesty of the Himalayas.
+The day's trek begins with a leisurely downhill journey through vibrant farmland and lush forests, with occasional glimpses of the towering Himalayan peaks above.
+The path leads to Ghandruk, a modern Gurung village that seamlessly blends tradition with contemporary life.
+The afternoon offers ample time to explore the village, visit its museums, and immerse yourself in the rich Gurung culture, gaining insights into the area's history and traditions.
+This cultural exploration deepens your understanding of the local heritage.
+The day concludes with an overnight stay in Ghandruk, a serene village surrounded by the majestic beauty of the Himalayas.

 Day 20 : Ghandruk – Pothana (1 990m/6 530ft), 5-6 hrs

-Descending along stone staircases, the trail leads to the Modi Khola, originating from the Annapurna South Glacier, set within the stunning Annapurna Sanctuary.
-After crossing the river, the path ascends to Landruk and then weaves through scrub bush to reach Tolka.
-The journey continues for about two hours through enchanting forests, culminating in the ridge village of Deorali, offering expansive views of Pokhara and Lake Phewa, with the majestic Annapurna wall and Dhaulagiri fading into the backdrop.
-The trail then navigates down a broad, red-earth path to Pothana, where trekkers will find their rest for the night, amidst the tranquility of the Himalayas.
+Descending along stone staircases, the trail leads to the Modi Khola, which originates from the Annapurna South Glacier and flows through the breathtaking Annapurna Sanctuary.
+After crossing the river, the path ascends to Landruk and continues through scrub brush to reach Tolka.
+The trek advances for about two hours through picturesque forests, eventually arriving at the ridge village of Deorali, where expansive views of Pokhara and Lake Phewa unfold, with the Annapurna range and Dhaulagiri fading into the distance.
+The trail then winds down a broad, red-earth path to Pothana, where trekkers can rest for the night, surrounded by the tranquil beauty of the Himalayas.

 Day 21 : Pothana – Dhampus Phedi (1 130m/3 710ft) – Pokhara (880m/2 900ft), 3-4 hrs, 25 min drive

-The final leg of the trek begins with an easy descent to Dhampus, a village renowned for its agricultural practices, nestled at an elevation of 1700 meters.
-The path then meanders through smaller hamlets, showcasing lush rice paddies, until reaching Dhampus Phedi, where it meets the Pokhara-Baglung highway.
-From here, a short drive returns you to the comforts of your hotel in Pokhara.
-The afternoon is yours to savor; whether opting to explore the serene lake and its bustling waterfront or delving into the rich heritage at the Mountain Museum, the day promises a gentle reintroduction to urban life.
-Overnight in Pokhara, you'll reflect on the journey amidst the tranquility of nature's backdrop.
+The final leg of the trek begins with a gentle descent to Dhampus, a village renowned for its agricultural practices, situated at an elevation of 1700 meters.
+The trail then winds through smaller hamlets, offering views of lush rice paddies, until reaching Dhampus Phedi, where it intersects the Pokhara-Baglung highway.
+From here, a short drive will return you to the comforts of your hotel in Pokhara.
+In the afternoon, enjoy a peaceful exploration of the serene lake and its vibrant waterfront or immerse yourself in the region's cultural heritage at the Mountain Museum.
+The day offers a smooth transition back to urban life, with a restful overnight stay in Pokhara, reflecting on the trek surrounded by the natural beauty of the area.

 Day 22 : Pokhara – Kathmandu (1 300m/4 260ft), 25 min flight